chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

  * At least 32 GB of available RAM/swap.
  * Git configured properly using "git config" otherwise it may throw error while fetching the code.

-To install and allow access to docker
+To install and allow access to docker, run the following command:
 ::

     sudo apt install docker.io
     sudo chmod 777 /var/run/docker.sock

-NOTE:

-To manage Docker as a non-root user
+NOTE: to manage Docker as a non-root user, run the following command:
 ::

     sudo groupadd docker